 Forget oatmeal – eat one medium-sized artichoke for dinner, and you’ve got more than 40 percent of your day’s fiber!
 Beyond that, artichokes aren’t the most nutrient-dense vegetable, but you get some protein, vitamin A, and because they make you feel full, they’re a great addition to a weight-loss plan.
 But beware – many people load artichokes up with butter or mayonnaise.
 Make a dip of lemon juice and just a little bit of butter instead.

 This humble cruciferous veggie is often overlooked in favor of it’s better known brother, broccoli.
 But cauliflower is highly nutritious, providing B-vitamins, minerals, and 75 percent of your daily requirement of vitamin C. It has a milder taste, making it perfect for soups and stews.
 And a one-cup serving has only 29 calories!
-Try it with shishito peppers in this delicious soup or toss it into pretty much any chicken dish.
+Try it in this creamy cauliflower soup or toss it into pretty much any chicken dish.
 And lightly steamed, it makes a great dipper for hummus, bean, and yogurt dips.

 Like all berries, strawberries are antioxidant powerhouses, boosting your immune system to ward off disease.
-The one thing to watch out for with strawberries is the pesticides – thanks to the use of fumigants, the Environmental Working Group puts strawberries number four on their list of the “dirty dozen” pesticide-heavy foods.
+The one thing to watch out for with strawberries is the pesticides – thanks to the use of fumigants, strawberries top the Environmental Working Group’s 2021 list of the “dirty dozen” pesticide-heavy foods.
 While strawberry shortcake is an all-time favorite, this strawberry-rhubarb cobbler is a healthier alternative, and strawberries taste great in salads as well.

 Sweet Snap Peas